 Born in Los Angeles, California, in 1921, Esther Williams hoped to compete as a swimmer at the 1940 Olympic Games, but the Olympics were canceled that year due to World War II.
 Disappointed, Williams took a job at a department store before landing the lead role on a swimming and diving show.
 After the show ended, she landed a contract with MGM studios, making her film debut in Andy Hardy's Double Life in 1942.
 In the '60s, Williams stepped out of the limelight.
-She died on June 6, 2013, at age 91,
+She died on June 6, 2013, at age 91, in Beverly Hills, California.

 Born in Los Angeles, California, on August 8, 1921, actress Esther Jane Williams, sometimes called "America's Mermaid," helped popularize synchronized swimming through a string of hugely popular films in the 1940s and '50s.
 The youngest of five children, Williams suffered a great personal at an early age when her older brother, Stanton, a promising actor, died at the age of 16.
 Soon after her brother's death, Williams found a respite from her sadness by learning to swim.
 She even got a job at a local swimming pool near her house to earn free swimming time.